openshift-labs/cloud-native-guides/spring-boot.md

 $ mvn spring-boot:run
 ~~~

-When you see `Started CatalogApplication in 4.609 seconds` in the logs, you can access the
+When you see `Started CatalogApplication` in the logs, you can access the
 Catalog REST API.
 Let’s test it out using `curl` in a new terminal window:

 ~~~shell